Millie’s (妙麗)– the Iconic Handbag and Shoes Brand

 In the 1970s and early 1980s, Millie’s was the leading handbag and shoes manufacturer and retailer in Hong Kong.
 Its giant peacock neon sign in its flagship store on Nathan Road had become an iconic cultural symbol.
 The brainchild of Alan Lau Tin-chao (劉天就), a flamboyant and daring entrepreneur who named the group after his wife, Millie’s at its peak was a multinational business empire of 30 companies that went beyond shoes and bags – it was also involved in finance, laundry, watch, fast foods, trading, publishing (Tin Tin Daily News), travel agency, property and hotels and was one of the earliest and largest investors in the Shenzhen Special Economic Zone when it first opened.
 After the Group’s collapse in 1984, the popular shoes and handbags brand endured and after several changes of ownership, today it is owned by the listed Belle International and operate hundreds of stores in HK, Macau and mainland China.

+After the Communists took over Shanghai in 1949, Lau and his family went to HK.
 In 1957, he was photographed next to Peter H.T.
 Woo (see my article on him as the father of HK electronics industry) and the Filipino consulate general at the opening reception of Woo’s Champagne Engineering which distributed Blaupunkt radios.
 Exact nature of Lau’s connection with Peter Woo and Champagne is unclear but one article mentioned Lau was involved in electronics and cameras in addition to handbags and shoes.
 3 years later in 1960, his name appeared again in the press, although in a not so positive light.
-Lau (listed as a businessman) and his wife Millie Woo (胡月娥, with whom he has 6 children), who were both Portugese passport holders at the time, were arrested at 39 Mody Road in Tsim Sha Tsui and were charged with possession of illegal drugs and overstaying in HK without proper visa respectively.
+Lau (listed as a businessman) and his wife Millie (mother of six at the time), who were both Portugese passport holders at the time, were arrested at 39 Mody Road in Tsim Sha Tsui and were charged with possession of illegal drugs and overstaying in HK without proper visa respectively.

 Alan Lau (second from right) and Peter Woo (third from left) with Filipino consul general (first from left) and others at the opening ceremony of Champagne Engineering in 1957.
 (Source: Wah Kiu Yat Po, 1957-8-3)